eohjelle/quereada/README.md

 Querygator is a news and media aggregator which offers unparalleled customization and advanced features.
-Click here (todo: link) to see a demo.
+[Click here](https://querygator-c8a6b9c38b54.herokuapp.com/) to see a demo.

 Querygator works by: